DisBot404/TotkRandomizer/README.md

 ## Quick start

-Head over to the [Actions](https://github.com/mrthethatone/TOTKChallengeModeRandomizer/actions) section and download the latest artifact `randomizer.zip` file (this does actually work here btw).
+Head over to the [Actions](https://github.com/mrthethatone/TOTKChallengeModeRandomizer/actions) section and download the latest artifact `cmrandomizer.zip` file (this does actually work here btw).
 Run it and configure it.
 Once the randomization process starts, it will create a new `romfs` folder next to the application.
 Simply install that `romfs` folder just like you would any other mod!

 The randomizer works on a real Nintendo Switch console, Ryubing and a certain emulator named after a japanese citrus fruit.